canonical/jaas-documentation/doc-cheat-sheet-myst.md

 # Markdown/MyST cheat sheet

 This file contains the syntax for commonly used Markdown and MyST markup.
+Open it in your text editor to quickly copy and paste the markup you need.

 Also see the [MyST documentation](https://myst-parser.readthedocs.io/en/latest/index.html) for detailed information, and the [Canonical Documentation Style Guide](https://docs.ubuntu.com/styleguide/en) for general style conventions.

 ## H2 heading